-If you feel you can help us and can come to our Community Council meetings on one evening a month....please ring Janet on 01463 221185 for a chat or come along to our next meeting and meet the members (see date of next meeting at the foot of this page)
+If you feel you can help us and can come to our Community Council meetings on one evening a month....please ring Janet on 01463 221185 for a chat or come along to our next meeting and meet the members (see date of next meeting at the top of this page)

 Community Councils are voluntary organisations set up by statute to bridge the gap between the local community and the local authority.
 There are currently 1200 Community Councils in Scotland.

 Their primary purpose is to ascertain and express the views and needs of the community to the local authority and other public bodies

 The Community Council welcomes your input and will do all they can to get answers and solutions to your concerns and queries.